-Distributions in excess of our current and accumulated E&P to non-U.S. shareholders will not be subject to tax to the extent that they do not exceed the adjusted basis of the shareholder's common shares, but rather will reduce the adjusted basis of such common shares.
+Distributions in excess of our current and accumulated E&P to a non-U.S. shareholder will not be subject to tax to the extent that they do not exceed the shareholder's adjusted basis in his common shares, but rather will reduce the adjusted basis of such common shares.
 To the extent that such distributions exceed the adjusted basis of a non-U.S. shareholder's common shares, they will give rise to gain from the sale or exchange of such shares, the tax treatment of which is described below.
 If we are unable to determine at the time we make a distribution whether or not the distribution will be in excess of current and accumulated E&P, the entire amount of the distribution will be subject to withholding at the same rate as a dividend.
-However, amounts so withheld will be refundable to the extent we subsequently determine that such amounts were in excess of our current and accumulated E&P. If we determine at the time we make a distribution that all or part of the distribution will be in excess of our current and accumulated E&P, we will be required to withhold 10% of that portion of the distribution that will be in excess of our current and accumulated E&P.
+However, to the extent we subsequently determine that such amounts were in excess of our current and accumulated E&P, a shareholder may be entitled to a refund of any excess withholding taxes provided the required information is furnished to the IRS.
+We do not expect to be required to withhold on that portion of any distribution to non-U.S. shareholders that we determine exceeds our current and accumulated E&P. However, if our common shares constitute a "United States real property interest" (see "-Sale of Our Common Shares" below), we will be required to withhold 10% of such portion.

 Sale of Our Common Shares.
-Gain recognized by a non-U.S. shareholder upon the sale or exchange of our common shares will generally not be subject to U.S. taxation unless such shares constitute a "United States real property interest" within the meaning of FIRPTA.
+Gain recognized by a non-U.S. shareholder upon the sale or exchange of our common shares will generally not be subject to U.S. taxation unless such shares constitute a "United States real property interest" within the meaning of the Code.
 Our common shares will not constitute a United States real property interest so long as we are a "domestically controlled REIT."
 A domestically controlled REIT is a REIT in which, at all times during a specified testing period, less than 50% in value of its shares are held directly or indirectly by non-U.S. shareholders.
 We believe that we will be a domestically controlled REIT; however, no assurance can be given that we will always be a domestically controlled REIT.
 If we are not a domestically-controlled REIT, gain arising from the disposition of our common shares by a non-U.S. shareholder will not be subject to tax, provided that such shares are publicly-traded on an established securities market (as determined under applicable Treasury Regulations) and the shareholder holds 5% or less of our outstanding shares during the five-year period ending on the date of disposition.

-Notwithstanding the foregoing, a non-U.S. shareholder will be subject to tax on gain from the sale or exchange of common shares not otherwise subject to FIRPTA if (i) the non-U.S. shareholder is a nonresident alien individual who is present in the U.S. for 183 days or more during the taxable year of the disposition and certain other requirements are met or (ii) the gain is effectively connected with the conduct of a trade or business in the United States by the non-U.S. shareholder.
-In such case, the nonresident alien individual will be subject to a 30% U.S. withholding tax on the amount of such individual's gain.
+Even if these rules do not apply, a non-U.S. shareholder will nonetheless be subject to tax on gain from the sale or exchange of common shares if (i) the non-U.S. shareholder is a nonresident alien individual who is present in the U.S. for 183 days or more during the taxable year of the disposition and certain other requirements are met or (ii) the gain is effectively connected with the conduct of a trade or business in the United States by the non-U.S. shareholder.